regisphilibert/rp_hugo/content/post/hugo-context/index.md

 ## Conclusion

 That dot becomes super friendly and convenient once you know how to juggle with it.
-It makes the code easy to read but can sometime lost us in depth.
-You will find other context passing juggling with `block` and `template`.
+It makes the code easy to read but can sometime have us lost in its depth.

+For other context taking function, you should look for `block` and `template`.

 Happy dotting!